benaug/Jolly-Seber-N-Prior-DA/README.md

 ### Alternative Data Augmentation Approaches

 Here are several other data augmentation approaches for Jolly-Seber models.
+This first set is set up with individual survival covariates.

 11. **JS-RO**